 Step 3: Configuring config.plist

-These mini steps need to only be followed if the conditions applies.
+These mini steps need to only be followed if each condition applies.
 It’s recommended that you do the initial install using integrated graphics for a problem free install, however I’ve been able to install High Sierra using my RX 560.
+The changes will be made to the EFI folder you just pasted onto your flash drive in Step 2.

 If you are using a Sky Lake or Haswell CPU: